AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/openwrt.md

 /etc/init.d/network reload
 ```

-1. Add tun0 to WAN-zone
+1. Add tun0 to WAN zone

-For traffic to go through VPN, add tun0 to WAN-zone.
+For traffic to go through VPN, add tun0 to WAN zone.
 The WAN interface which connects to the Internet will typically be in a zone named `wan` or something similar.
 Check your router's configuration files or firewall settings to find out which zone is associated with the WAN interface.

 To do so, list the existing firewall zones: